Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

 \section{Methodology}

-In this section, we first introduce the score-guided regularization and then incorporate the scoring network into different unsupervised methods.
-These score-guided models are collectively called SG-Models (SGMs).
-Finally, the algorithm of SGMs is elaborated.
+In this section, we first introduce the score-guided regularization and then incorporate the scoring network into URL methods.
+These score-guided models are collectively called SG-Models.
+Finally, the algorithm of SG-Models is elaborated.